ReactionMechanismGenerator/T3/docs/installation.md

   T3 is installed.
 Follow the instructions on
   <a href="http://reactionmechanismgenerator.github.io/RMG-Py/users/rmg/installation/anacondaDeveloper.html">
   RMG's documentation</a>.
 Make sure to install RMG's **developer version** which includes important recent features.
+Note that the installation instructions suggest Anaconda, but Mambaforge can be used in it's place.
   Be sure to add RMG-Py to your PATH and PYTHONPATH as explained in the instructions.
 - Install the latest version of ARC on the same machine where T3 is installed.
   Follow the instructions on